umarhassan-mitodl/21h.116j-fall-2005/content/pages/readings.md

 Donald, David, ed. _Why the North Won the Civil War._ New York, NY: Collier, 1962.

-In addition, we will be viewing Ken Burns’s renowned documentary [_The Civil War_](http://www.pbs.org/civilwar/), a nine-part series that made television history when over 40 million viewers watched it in September 1990.
-Praised and criticized, [_The Civil War_](http://www.pbs.org/civilwar/) does one thing very well: it gives the viewer a vivid visual sense of what the times were like.
+In addition, we will be viewing Ken Burns’s renowned documentary {{% resource_link "86d7c6b5-c3b4-4996-922f-06185e3deaf9" "_The Civil War_" %}}, a nine-part series that made television history when over 40 million viewers watched it in September 1990.
+Praised and criticized, {{% resource_link "86d7c6b5-c3b4-4996-922f-06185e3deaf9" "_The Civil War_" %}} does one thing very well: it gives the viewer a vivid visual sense of what the times were like.
 And that’s why I’m using it – it puts a human face on the war.
 As you watch the series, think about how Burns’s presentation comports or departs with what James McPherson and other authors we’ll be reading have to say about the war.
 Differences in interpretation definitely exist.
 As the instructor, I am counting on you to pick up on these differences and bring them to the attention of the class during our discussions.
 The better your level of perception in these matters, the better will be your final grade!

 ## {{< anchor "Session" >}}{{< /anchor >}}Readings by Session